 Selecting an Unknown Amount

-checkbox disables that row’s amount and unit type inputs (other ingredients may still have known amounts).
+checkbox disables that specific ingredient's amount and unit type inputs (other ingredients may still have known amounts).

 Note that you can register materials and mixtures without specifying ingredients or amounts, even when you do not explicitly check one of the 'unknown' boxes.
-But warning messages are provided to confirm that your registration is intentional.
+Warning messages are provided to confirm that your registration is intentional.

-Once registered, mixtures with unknown ingredients and amounts behave just as any other mixture, with a slight change to their detail view to illustrate that an ingredient or concentration may be unknown.
+Once registered, mixtures with unknown ingredients and amounts behave just as any other mixture, with a slight change to their detail view to illustrate unknown amounts or ingredients.